Duc-T-Nguyen/Operating-Systems-Project2/devlog.md

 - created a function to generate at random the customer transactioin type and amount Session 3: 11-13-2025
 - finished up work on the customerpy to generate a random transaction action and amount and then put it through the process of getting to a teller and preforming the action
+- now that i have created the teller and customer i need to create the actual main function to simulate the bank
+- the main.py should just be simply initializing the vars and looping to create both tellers and customers.
+- in the teller and customer they should both pass the shared_resources and the id of the customers and tellers
+- had a error where i accidently put in the shared "teller" instead of "Teller"
+- decided to change the assign method in customer that I had set up previously to just manually do it
+- intially didn't have a way to assign tellers outside of 0 but I added a available category on the shared and added a append on the teller.py the various tellers and then extract a teller from the array on the customer.py